SimJunYou/CS2113T-TP-UG/UG.md

 ra.VI will display the message saying that your task has been marked done!
 Your task will now be marked with a tick.

 #### Editing a task description
 Put "CS2113 homework" instead of "CS2113T homework"?
-You can edit the task descriptions of existing tasks.
+You can edit the task descriptions and deadlines of existing tasks.

 **Format:**
 `edit -t <task_index> <task_description>`